“Supervision is an Adult-Adult contract that is about the work and starts with the client and ends with the client”

 It invites ongoing growth, insight and development.

-For those working in an organisation, it can provide some distance from the work politics and organisational grief and trauma, creating the opportunity to develop a trusting relationship outside the organisation.
+For those working in an organisation, supervision can provide some distance from the work politics and organisational grief and trauma, creating the opportunity to develop a trusting relationship outside the organisation.

 “Supervision is creating a ‘sacred space’ in a strong container.”